swiftlang/swift-evolution/visions/swift-testing.md

 Another approach for defining tests is using a builder pattern with an imperative style API.
-A good example of this is Swift’s own [StdlibUnittest](https://github.com/apple/swift/tree/main/stdlib/private/StdlibUnittest) library which is used to test APIs in the standard library.
+A good example of this is Swift’s own [StdlibUnittest](https://github.com/apple/swift/tree/main/stdlib/private/StdlibUnittest) library which is used to test the standard library.
 To define tests, a user first creates a `TestSuite` and then calls `.test("Some name") { /* body */ }` one or more times to add a closure containing each test.

 One problem with generalizing this approach is that it doesn’t have a way to deterministically discover tests either after a build or while authoring